 To round up your CEO Day, it’s always a good thing to check in on how your marketing efforts are going.
 If you have a Marketing Coordinator, Manager or Chief Marketing Officer, asking them to prepare a report for you to review during this time is a plus.

 Ultimately during this time, you should review what worked, what didn’t and what to do next.

 - Email performance

 And once you’ve done a solid review, you can look at your strategy ahead and adjust according to any new information you acquired.

 If you’re sitting there being like “I don’t have a funnel to even review,” we also have a Work Party specifically for building evergreen sales funnels.
 Apply today and let’s work together to build a solid sales funnel so you can make the illusive “money while you sleep.”

-Schedule in your next (or first) CEO Day into your schedule.
-Block off a whole day and give yourself the permission to take that time for yourself and for your business.
+Schedule your next (or first) CEO Day into your schedule.
+Block off a whole day and give yourself permission to take that time for yourself and for your business.
 Remember, YOU are the visionary of your business.
 YOU are the leader, the commander, the CEO.
 If you’re not clear on where your business is going, no one else will be either.

 Happy planning, visionary.

 If you’re not ready for a full CEO Day but need some guidance to hit that next level in your business, grab our free Guide: 5 Ways to Elevate Your Business Today to Attract High Ticket Clients (and hit those dreamy income goals).